2022 Healthy Streets Scorecard results

-However, there are 20mph speed limits on only 8% of roads (the third lowest rate of all boroughs) and only 11% of roads have controlled parking (many boroughs now have borough-wide controlled parking and 20mph limits); only 2% of roads have protected cycle tracks (compared to leaders Waltham Forest with 12%); only 9% of suitable roads are within a Low Traffic Neighbourhood, compared to leading Outer London borough Waltham Forest with 47%; and only 1% of schools have a School Street, where traffic is restricted around schools at arrival and departure times, compared to 41% in leading borough Merton.
+56% of trips are made by car – the second highest rate in the whole of London.
+There has been no change to the 20mph speed limits that are on only 8% of roads (the third lowest rate of all boroughs) and only 11% of roads have controlled parking (many boroughs now have borough-wide controlled parking and 20mph limits); only 2% of roads have protected cycle tracks (compared to Outer London leaders Waltham Forest with 12.5%); only 14% of suitable roads are within a Low Traffic Neighbourhood, compared to leading Outer London borough Waltham Forest with 49%; and only 2% of schools have a School Street, where traffic is restricted around schools at arrival and departure times, compared to 49% in leading borough Islington.

 Scorecard (factored score) chart explained